doctb/pico8-node-builder/README.md

 ## Usage

 - Place a `.p8` cartridge at the root of the folder.
 This file will be overwrited when building.
 This initial cartride is required since header and footer are never changed.
+You can create an empty one by launching PICO-8 and doing `save`.
 - Put your code in `.lua` files in `src` folder.
 - In `src/build.js` edit your cartridge filename and list your project files.
 They will be concatenated in their order of entry.
 - `npm run watch` (or use shortcuts `watch.bat` or `watch.sh`): whenever a source files changes the cartridge is automatically rebuilt.